Skip to main content

 Cardiothoracic Surgery Integrated Residency

 We are pleased to announce the creation of our cardiothoracic surgery integrated residency (I6) program.
-Our first class, consisting of one resident, will start July 1, 2025.
 We aim to recreate the high quality and success of our traditional cardiothoracic surgery training program.

 The first three years of the curriculum are designed to provide a strong training in general surgery, integrated with operative rotations in cardiac and thoracic surgery.
 Rotations in cardiac catheterization and advanced catheterization skills, intensive care unit medicine, cardiac anesthesia, and endoscopic thoracic procedures are also part of the curriculum in the first three years.